DIGITAL MSA (dMSA)

 Post-Socialist Subjectivities in Comparative Perspective: dMSA Series of Webinars

-dMSA Series of Webinars: Post-Socialist Subjectivities in Comparative Perspective, hosted by: Professor Sara Jones
+dMSA Series of Webinars: Post-Socialist Subjectivities in Comparative Perspective, moderated by: Professor Sara Jones

 Was held on: 09/06/2023 3:00pm, in cooperation with: UK Arts & Humanities Research Council